Skip to content

 Is the SAP CX AI Toolkit a separate product?

-No. The CX AI Toolkit is a set of AI capabilities embedded in SAP Sales Cloud V2 and Service Cloud V2.
-It’s part of your cloud subscription, not a standalone purchase.
+No. It’s AI capabilities embedded in Sales Cloud V2 and Service Cloud V2, part of your cloud subscription.
 Joule usage beyond the free tier requires SAP AI Units.

 What’s the difference between the CX AI Toolkit and Joule?

 The CX AI Toolkit is the collection of AI features specifically for customer experience applications (Sales Cloud, Service Cloud, Commerce Cloud, Emarsys).
-Joule is SAP’s AI copilot that powers many of these features and spans the entire SAP portfolio — from S/4HANA to SuccessFactors to BTP.
+Joule is the AI copilot that powers many of these features and spans the entire SAP portfolio.
+Think of Joule as the engine and the CX AI Toolkit as the dashboard for CX.

 How long does it take to see results?

-Quick wins — like natural-language queries and email summarisation — deliver value within the first week of enablement.
-Intelligent customer profiles improve over 2–4 weeks as the system builds context.
-Full pipeline analytics benefits typically appear after 30–60 days of consistent usage data.
+Quick wins like natural-language queries and email summarisation deliver value within the first week.
+Intelligent profiles improve over 2-4 weeks as the system builds context.
+Full pipeline analytics benefits typically appear after 30-60 days of consistent usage data.

 Does it work with SAP Sales Cloud V1 (C4C)?

-The full CX AI Toolkit requires SAP Sales Cloud V2.
-Some basic AI features are available in V1, but the intelligent profiles, Joule integration, and agent capabilities are V2-only.
-If you’re still on V1, consider the migration — we wrote a comparison guide to help evaluate it.
+The full toolkit requires SAP Sales Cloud V2.
+Some basic AI features exist in V1, but intelligent profiles, Joule integration, and agent capabilities are V2-only.
+If you’re still on V1, it’s worth evaluating migration.
+We wrote a comparison guide to help with that decision.

 What data does the toolkit access?

-The CX AI Toolkit accesses data within your SAP environment — CRM records, email logs, activity history, and connected ERP data.
+CRM records, email logs, activity history, connected ERP data.
+Everything within your SAP environment.
 It respects SAP’s permission model, so reps only see insights for accounts and opportunities they have access to.
 No data leaves the SAP environment for AI processing.

 Solutions for Sales